FAO at the 2025 UNECE Regional Forum on Sustainable Development

 The UN Economic Commission for Europe (UNECE) Regional Forum on Sustainable Development is an annual, inclusive intergovernmental forum to support follow-up and review of progress on the 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs) at the regional level.

-It will be organized from 2-3 April 2025 under the theme: “Advancing sustainable, inclusive, science- and evidence-based solutions for the 2030 Agenda and its SDGs for leaving no one behind” in Geneva, Switzerland.
+It was organized from 2-3 April 2025 under the theme: “Advancing sustainable, inclusive, science- and evidence-based solutions for the 2030 Agenda and its SDGs for leaving no one behind” in Geneva, Switzerland.

-In alignment with the focus of the 2025 HLPF, the Forum will assess progress on the following SDGs:
+In alignment with the focus of the 2025 HLPF, the Forum assessed progress on the following SDGs:

 | SDG 17 - Strengthen the means of implementation and revitalize the Global Partnership for Sustainable Development. |